Medicinal Plant Names Services

-Visit the MPNS portal (V9 of the database was released January 2020)
+Visit the MPNS portal (V10 was released February 2021)

-Our Medicinal Plant Names Services (MPNS) provides a global nomenclatural indexing and reference resource enabling health professionals and researchers to access information about plants and plant products relevant to pharmacological research, health regulation, traditional medicine and functional foods.
-The MPNS also provides a range of information services.
+Medicinal Plant Names Services (MPNS) provides a global nomenclatural indexing and reference resource enabling health professionals and researchers to access information about plants and plant products relevant to pharmacological research, health regulation, traditional medicine and functional foods.

 Medicinal plants are used globally and are known by different names in different communities, health traditions, generations and languages.
-The same name can also be applied to different species.
-So in order to find all information published about a particular plant, and to ensure that you are sharing data about the same species, you need to know all the possible names that have been used, and any possible confusions.
+The same name may be applied to several different species.

-Organisations and individuals often use different names for the same plant.
-Professionals working in the health and research sectors, for example, as well as those in the herbal or pharmaceutical industries, all need to access information about plants and to communicate accurately and effectively about them.
+Organisations and individuals working in the health and research sectors, as well as those in the herbal or pharmaceutical industries, need to access information about plants and to communicate with one another accurately and effectively.

 What we offer

-- An online portal provides access to medicinal plant data and medical citations using any pharmaceutical, drug, common or scientific plant name.
+- An online portal which provides access to medicinal plant data and medicinal plant reference citations using any pharmaceutical, drug, common or scientific plant names.